 The dataset used in this study is the WiTA dataset [9], which consists of five sub-datasets in two languages (Korean and English).
 Only the English portion was used in this experiment, which included 10620 video sequences from 122 participants.
-The data were sourced from an RGB camera with a frame rate of 29 fps, and all video frames were converted to 224×224 pixel images.
-The data were primarily divided into two parts: English Lexical, which retrieved the top 6,000 most frequent words from the Google 1B dataset [47], accounting for 86.3% of the dataset, and English Non-Lexical, accounting for 13.7% of the dataset.
+The data were sourced from an RGB camera with a frame rate of 29 fps, and all video frames were converted to 224x224 pixel images.
+The data were primarily divided into two parts: English Lexical, which retrieved the top 6,000 most frequent words from the Google 1B dataset [47], accounting for 86.3% of the dataset.
 The dataset authors randomly generated non-lexical words by sampling from 26 letters.
 The lengths of the non-lexical words range from three to seven.
 Figure 9 presents an example of the dataset, containing both lexical and non-lexical categories.